Ragavarshithan/share_gratitude/README.md

 # Structure

-lib/
-├── config/           # API base URL and config constants ├── model/            # Data models
-├── providers/        # Riverpod providers
-├── screens/          # UI Screens
-├── services/         # API service class
-├── widgets/          # Reusable UI components
-└── main.dart         # App entry point

 # Api Handling

-All API operations are centralized in a dedicated ApiService class, ensuring a clean separation of concerns.
+- All API operations are centralized in a dedicated ApiService class, ensuring a clean separation of concerns.

-The API handles all four CRUD operations:
+- The API handles all four CRUD operations:

--GET to fetch posts
+- GET to fetch posts
--POST to create a new post
+- POST to create a new post
--PUT to update existing posts
+- PUT to update existing posts
--DELETE to remove posts by ID
+- DELETE to remove posts by ID

 JSON data is serialized and deserialized using manual
     -toJson()